Forcing spring flowers is a great way to add beautiful bouquets to your indoor decorations this spring (for free!).

-Here in Ohio, it’s been a long winter, and we’re more than ready for some color.
-So, it’s a good time to start pruning spring-blooming trees and shrubs; and forcing the branches to bloom indoors for some spring flowers!
+In the colder areas of the US, it’s been a long winter, and we’re more than ready for some pretty flowers!

+So, it’s a great time to start pruning spring-blooming trees and shrubs; and forcing the branches to bloom indoors for some spring blossoms.

 Benefits of Forcing Spring Flowers

 The obvious benefits of forcing spring flowers are the color, scent, and texture of beautiful blooms indoors.

 The not-so-obvious benefit is that you are doing the necessary pruning of these trees and shrubs while the plants are dormant.
 That means you can clearly see their shape and form as you prune (see HERE for tips on how to properly prune).

 Trees and Shrubs Good for Forcing Spring Flowers